Ethnic studies: Appeal of Arizona ban

 The Mexican American Studies course was first brought under attack after the Deputy Superintendent of Public Education gave a speech to students, countering an allegation that "Republicans hate Latinos."
 The students walked out of the speech, and Tom Horne, the Superintendent, blamed the rudeness of the students on the teachers from their Mexican American Studies courses.
-He called for removal of the courses.
-When his call was not answered, he made an effort for a bill to be put into law banning Mexican American Studies courses.
+He called for the removal of the courses.
+When his call was not answered, he made an effort to get a bill passed banning Mexican American Studies courses.

 House Bill 2281, which prohibited the Mexican American Studies courses, was approved in December 2010.
-In an effort to enforce the bill, the district court gave the Superintendent of the school district the right to withhold funding to schools that continue to teach the ethnic studies course.
+In an effort to enforce the bill, the district court granted the Superintendent of the school district the authority to withhold funding from schools that continue to teach the ethnic studies course.
 Judge Kowal ruled the course "biased, political, and emotionally charged," and upheld both the bill and the withholding of funding from schools.

 An appeal was filed in October 2010.
 The initial appeal was challenging House Bill 2281 for violation of First Amendment (for viewpoint discrimination) and Fourteenth Amendment (for void-for-vagueness) rights.
 This initial appeal was filed by 10 teachers, the director of the Mexican American Studies program, and 3 students and their parents.
 Once the students graduated, 2 dropped their appeals, and the teachers and program director were dismissed for want of standing in January 2012.
 This left one student and her father on the appeal.

 In March 2013, the appeals court ruled only in favor of the plaintiffs on the grounds that there was a First Amendment overbreadth violation to House Bill 2281.
 The plaintiffs decided to further appeal the case.